OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/technical-reference/contributing.md

 - Study how the current code works.
 You might want to use a debugger to put breakpoints at the relevant locations (for inspecting the backend, use your IDE's debugger, for the frontend, use your browser's developer tools).

+- Before going too far in the exploration and solving of the issue, make sure no one is already assigned to it.
+If someone is already assigned, and you don't see action or discussions since a few weeks, you can ask the assigned person if he is still currently active in working to solve the issue.
+If not, or no answer after a few days, you can remove him and assign yourself.

+- Please note that in periods when the OpenRefine community is actively participating in a program like Outreachy or Google Summer of Code, it might be safer to ask mentors before assigning yourself to « Good First Issue » or « Good Second Issue ».

 - Create a git branch for your fix.
 The name of your branch should contain the issue number, and a few words to describe the topic of the fix, for instance "issue-1234-columnize-layout".

 - Make changes to the code to fix the issue.
 If you are changing backend code, it would be great if you could also write a test in Java to demonstrate the fix.
 You can imitate existing tests for that.
 We currently do not have frontend tests.